 On January 14 of this year, the EMSL subcommittee of this COV met with ERSD management and the director of EMSL, Dr. Allison Campbell, and had an opportunity to review all historical program management documents including the 2004 COV review, the 2005 BERAC/OPA "two-headed" review, and the 2006 BERAC follow-on review.
 The COV was satisfied with the initial response of ERSD management to the 2004 COV comments.
 Nevertheless, it is clear that the necessary changes in operations and management of EMSL occurred only after the completion of the 2005 "two-headed" review.
-The COV comments of 2004 as well as the substantial changes in response of the formal EMSL reviews of 2005 served as a strong catalyst for significant operational and management changes, and these subsequent improvements required a substantial effort by the ERSD management team.
-The broad changes brought up by the 2004 COV were implemented subsequent to the 2005 review.
+The COV comments of 2004 as well as the substantial changes in response of the formal EMSL reviews of 2005 served as a strong catalyst for significant operational and management changes, and these subsequent improvements required a substantial effort by the ERSD management to the 2005 review.
 A common vision was established among ERSD, EMSL, PNSO, and PNNL organizations, recapitalization discussions were begun, and EMSL management undertook benchmarking exercises relative to several other DOE user facilities.